E-Dmz/E-Dmz/README.md

 [link to repos](https://github.com/antifakescience) | [link to demo app](http://antifakescience.herokuapp.com/) | [link to demo slideshow](https://docs.google.com/presentation/d/1ebWiQwunrS-YNUi-8BIkRfkMZBjW9CD2oQK_mX6O304/edit?usp=sharing) | [link to demo video](https://www.youtube.com/embed/iL4D2hWe05o?start=3435)
 ### 🚲 MaStationVelib
 *Vélib'* is a popular bike-rental service in Greater Paris.
-For several months, I've collected the state of 1300+ docking points (*stations*) at a 5-minute resolution.
+For several months, I've collected the state of 1300+ docking points (*stations*) with a 5-minute time interval.
 Project aims:
 - handle a dataset with tens of millions entries
 - share this dataset through an API
 - display (webapp) a summary for your favorite docking-station